 Supplements made from white kidney beans ( Phaseolus vulgaris) are sold as starch blockers, supplements said to interfere with the digestion of carbohydrates and thereby promote weight loss.

 Technically, starch blockers are amylase inhibitors.
 Amylase is one of the main enzymes the body uses to digest starch.
-In theory, when amylase is blocked, ingested starch can pass through the body undigested, contributing no calories.
+In theory, when amylase is blocked, starch can pass through the body undigested.
+If the body is unable to digest a part of the meal the calorie intake will be lower which can aid in weight loss.

 The recommended dose of amylase inhibitors varies among products.
 Follow label instructions.